Search over 4 English Bull Terrier dogs across Australia

 Training

-This is general information and should not be relied on for adopting or purchasing advice.
+This information is general and should not be used for adoption or purchasing decisions.
+Consult an expert for detailed care and requirements of the breed.

 Although originally bred for fighting, today’s Bull Terriers are bred to be friendly and gentle.
 However, they can be protective and will stand their ground if they feel threatened.